Pil3q/CV/README.md

 #### Team-Player

 All of my working experiences involved working with people.
 I had an opportunity to lead the team and be a part of it.
-I can always fit in and thanks to my shiny personality enrich the workflow.
-Thanks to my sense of humour and approachability I can make the time enjoyable even under the pressure.

 ## EDUCATION